Timshel/OIDCWarden/SSO.md

 Additionally:

- - Signup to Vaultwarden will be blocked if the Provider reports the email as `unverified`.
+ - Signup to will be blocked if the Provider reports the email as `unverified`.
  - Changing the email needs to be done by the user since it requires updating the `key`.
- 	 On login if the email returned by the provider is not the one saved in Vaultwarden an email will be sent to the user to ask him to update it.
+ 	 On login if the email returned by the provider is not the one saved an email will be sent to the user to ask him to update it.
  - If set `SIGNUPS_DOMAINS_WHITELIST` is applied on SSO signup and when attempting to change the email.

 This means that if you ever need to change the provider url or the provider itself; you'll have to first delete the association